mokocode/ziptogoogledrive/README.md

 Install the requirements using pip install -f requirements.txt

+One is for single file 'file_to_drive.py' the other is for a folder ' folder_to_drive.py'

 Before using the script, replace the placeholder values:

 LOCAL_FILE_PATH: The path to the file you want to zip and upload